Why and how to set up an Offshore Company in BVI

 No additional documents are required for incorporation.
 The documents will not state the identity of the directors or shareholders, therefore maintaining privacy.

 Step 4: Company formed, company formation documents couriered to a worldwide location of your choice.

 After the company is duly registered, the corporate documents will be mailed to a destination specified on the order form.
 You can now open a bank account in a bank of your choosing around the globe, or we can introduce you to one in our network.

 More About BVI companies

 BVI Offshore companies and trusts are still highly relevant, although there may not be the new offerings of LLCs and asset protection trusts afforded by other more modern jurisdictions such as Nevis – the jurisdiction is far from antiquated.
 In fact, the age of the BVI as a tax haven seems to be a strength more than a weakness in most respects.

 Bearer shares used to make an account anonymous – whereby whoever held the blank shares would control the company.
 Nowadays, this is essentially an exercise in futility as the registered agent on the file will always retain the name of the directors and shareholders on the company file.
 BVI is still about as private as you can get, and your name can’t be searched – as there is no corporate database.
 Just don’t believe anyone who tells you their offshore company is a ‘secret’ account.
 Essentially, those type of accounts is all but closed.

 Why set up a BVI company if it is hard to bank in country?
 Because it is essentially the most popular, oldest, and most reputable offshore jurisdiction, meaning that the company documents are accepted at banking institutions worldwide.
-Particularly in Asia, a British Virgin Island company is a very popular legal entity.
+Particularly in Asia, a British Virgin Islands company is a very popular legal entity.
 Strolling into specific banks in Singapore, you would have no problem opening the account.
-Furthermore, this company can also be opened from abroad.

 To reiterate, a BVI company is: